 APRILIA ATLANTIC 200

-The Atlantic 200 was a smaller siblings to Aprilia’s Atlantic 500 maxi-scooter.
-After several years of fairly good sales worldwide for the Atlantic 500, Aprilia expanded the global Atlantic line with smaller 125 and 200 models.
-Both smaller Atlantic’s debuted in some countries for 2003 but only the 200 version reached the USA and Canada as part of Aprilia’s 2004 scooter lineup.
+The Atlantic 200 was a smaller sibling to Aprilia’s Atlantic 500 maxi-scooter.
+After several years of fairly strong sales for the Atlantic 500, Aprilia expanded their Atlantic line with smaller 125 and 200 models.
+These smaller Atlantic’s debuted in some countries for 2003 but only the 200 version reached the USA and Canada as part of Aprilia’s 2004 scooter lineup.

-Unfortunately for the Atlantic scooters, USA sales were slow in 2004 - and particularly for the Atlantic 200 model.
+Unfortunately USA scooter sales were slow in 2004 - and particularly for the Atlantic 200.
 While the Atlantic 200 would be sold until 2006 in other parts of the world (and continue on after that as the Atlantic 250 and then 300 as it’s sold today), 2004 was the last North American’s saw of this scooter.
-Perhaps it had something to do with Piaggio’s recent acquisition of Aprilia or perhaps Aprilia was just figuring out what scooters sell well in North America, but in any case Aprilia stopped offering both Atlantic scooters in North America after 2004.
+Perhaps it had something to do with Piaggio’s recent acquisition of Aprilia or perhaps Aprilia was just figuring out what scooters sell well in North America, but in any case Aprilia stopped offering all their Atlantic models in North America after 2004.

-The Atlantic 200 is powered by a 198cc version of Piaggio’s LEADER engine.
-This engine can be found in basically every modern Piaggio scooters from 125cc to 200cc and in many different configurations.
-The particular LEADER engine used in the Atlantic 200 is a liquid cooled, 4-valve, carbureted version putting out 20 HP.
-Virtually the same engine is found in Vespa’s GT200 scooter, while other scooters use similar engines like Piaggio’s BV200, which gets an air cooled 198cc LEADER.
-Piaggio’s LEADER engine is a solid, reliable engine that offers above average power, while lagging a bit in fuel milage compared to similar sized competitors.
-The Atlantic 200 tends to post about 55mpg, while larger 600cc maxi-scooters often run at 35-40 mpg.
+The Atlantic 200 was powered by a 198cc version of Piaggio’s LEADER engine.
+In varying forms, this engine could be found in every mid-sized Piaggio scooters at the time.
+The particular version used in the Atlantic 200 was a liquid cooled, 4-valve, carbureted version putting out 20 HP.
+Virtually the same engine is found in Vespa’s GT200 scooter and Piaggio’s BV200.
+This LEADER design is a solid, reliable engine that offers above average power, while lagging a bit in fuel milage compared to similar sized competitors.
+The Atlantic 200 tends to post about 55mpg.

 The Atlantic 200 looks like a scaled down version of its big brother.
-The overall look is the same, but everything is a bit smaller.
-There’s 13” wheels instead of 14”, the windscreen is a bit smaller, the wheelbase is a bit shorter and the weight is down 80 lbs to 352 lbs.
+The overall look is the same, but few parts are interchangeable as everything has been shrunk.
+There’s 13” wheels instead of 14”, the windscreen is a bit smaller, the wheelbase is a bit shorter and the weight is down a full 80 lbs to 352 lbs.
 Despite being a little smaller, the Atlantic 200 is a still a long scooter.
 There’s no confusing it for anything but a maxi-scoot.
 One look at the Atlantic 200 and you can tell it’s oriented at the touring crowd.
 The overall look works well, especially the back end which has nice lines with the integrated blinkers and tail lights in the haunches.

 Brakes / Suspension / Handling